dmitrykoro/fl-execution-framework/README.md

   - `pid_standardized`: PID-based aggregation with the Integral part standardized based on the distribution parameters of all Integral parts.
   - `multi-krum`: Multi-Krum aggregation.
 Clients are removed from aggregation only in current round.
   - `krum`: Krum aggregation works like Multi-Krum, but uses only a single client.
   - `multi-krum-based`: Multi-Krum-based aggregation where removed clients are excluded from aggregation permanently.
+  - `rfa`: RFA (Robust Federated Averaging) aggregation strategy.
+Provides Byzantine fault tolerance through weighted median-based aggregation.
   - `trimmed_mean`: Trimmed-Mean aggregation strategy.
 Aggregates updates by removing a fixed fraction of the largest and smallest values for each parameter dimension before averaging.
 Robust against outliers and certain types of attacks.
   - `bulyan`: Bulyan aggregation strategy.
 Uses Multi-Krum as the first step of filtering and Trimmed-Mean as the second step to ensure robustness.